» Command: apply

 In the default case, with no saved plan file,

-Terraform will prompt you to approve the plan before taking the described
+Terraform will propose the plan to you and prompt you to approve it before

-actions, unless you override that prompt using the
+taking the described actions, unless you waive that prompt by using the

 The following options allow you to change various details about how the